Dexalot/dexalot-docs/docs/incentives/VolumeRebates.md

 | VIP 7 | $25,000,000 - $50,000,000 | 59% | 59% |
 | VIP 8 | $50,000,000+ | 68% | 68% |

-## ALOT Discount Fee Rates
+## Additional Trading Fee Discounts

 An additional fee discount is applied based on a user's ALOT holdings.
-This discount is applied cumulatively i.e. if a user trades $110k and has 12k ALOT their maker discount = 8% + 6% = 14%.
+This discount is applied cumulatively (i.e. if a user trades $110k and has 12k ALOT their maker discount = 8% + 6% = 14%).
 Current fee discounts based on end of day ALOT balance are listed below:

 | ALOT EOD Balance | Maker Discount | Taker Discount |
 | --- | --- | --- |